 Koala Woman Says

-This electorate covers the area between Mudgeeraba and the New South Wales border on the Gold Coast.
-Apart from a few dozen Koalas near Burleigh Heads all Koalas are west of the Pacific Motorway in the Currumbin, Elanora and Tallebudgera areas.
+This electorate covers the area between Robena and the New South Wales border on the Gold Coast and so is under immense development pressure.
+Apart from a few dozen Koalas near Burleigh Heads all Koalas are west of the Pacific Motorway in the foothills (Currumbin Valley, Elanora and Tallebudgera).
 This hinterland area is subdivided into larger semi-rural blocks so there is a fair amount of good-quality Koala habitat in this area that is capable of carrying several hundred Koalas in a sustainable manner with good planning.
-Gold Coast City Council has recognised this and has written a Management Plan for the area.
+Gold Coast City Council has recognised this and has written a Management Plan.
 If this Plan is implemented to its full intentions, then it may well be that in 30 years this will be the Koala’s last stronghold in southeast Queensland.
+However, the Plan is not in the Council’s Planning Scheme, and high-density development occurs apace in the hinterland, e.g., near Reedy Creek.
 AKF’s proposed Koala Protection Act could give this Plan the teeth it needs to succeed.
-However, the Plan is currently unfunded and not in the Council’s Planning Scheme.
-The Plan doesn’t seem to be working – there were 260 records between 2010 – 2015, and only 32 since then.

 Karen Andrews MP’s response (in part) to our letter seeking commitment to support a Koala Protection Act: